-Wattage has a very small to do with orator rate.
+Wattage has a very small to do with the orator rate.
 These days, the wattage number listed by speaker companies is often a lie to convince uneducated buyers that the higher the number, the better the speaker.

-Wattage is an important factor to look at when purchasing a speaker.
+Wattage is an essential factor to look at when purchasing a speaker.
 While it doesn’t necessarily indicate the sound quality or lifespan of the speaker, the higher the wattage, the better the speaker will be.

 For example, a 50-watt speaker can handle 50 watts of power.
 However, a 50W speaker can often take more than 50 watts.